Advertised Vacancy Number: IPS/TCH606450

-This is a twelve (12) month fixed term, full-time position commencing Term 1, 2020 with possible extension.
+This is a twelve (12) month fixed term, full-time position commencing Term 1, 2020 with the possibility of extension and/or permanency.

 This selection process will initially be used to fill the above vacancy.
 Applicants assessed as suitable during this selection process may be considered for other similar vacancies that occur throughout our school for up to 12 months following this initial appointment.
 This includes circumstances where this position becomes subsequently vacant should the successful applicant decline or vacate the advertised position.

-To be suitable for this role, you will need to demonstrate the following work related requirements:
+To be suitable for this role, you will need to demonstrate your competency against the following domains (that govern the Australian Professional Standards for Teachers):

-Applications will be assessed against the work related requirements of the position.
+Applications will be assessed against these domains.
 The business needs of the school may also be considered.
 It is therefore recommended that you consider all information contained in the advertisement and any other related information before applying for the vacancy.

 The Department is an equal opportunity employer and encourages people with disability, Aboriginal and Torres Strait Islander people and persons from culturally diverse backgrounds to apply.

-Further information about Karratha Senior High School can be found by visiting www.karrathashs.wa.edu.au or Schools Online
+Further information about Roebourne District High School can be found by visiting Schools Online

 All applications are submitted online.
 Select “Apply for Job”, at either the top or bottom of this screen and follow the instructions on your screen.